xnerhu/fb-chat-api-buttons/README.md

-# facebook-chat-api-buttons
+# 🤖 Chat buttons

-Provides slightly better UX for [facebook chat bot](https://www.npmjs.com/package/facebook-chat-api).
+Provides slightly better UX for your facebook chat bot by adding interactive buttons.